ovelny/amulet/tutorials/personal-debian-setup.md

 * Set lock screen to ctrl + alt + l
 * Set maximize window to ctrl + alt + y

+## Automount drives

+Set your secondary hard drive and others to automount: when using `gnome-disks`, this is simply done by selecting your drive > click on settings > edit mount options > disable user session defaults.
+Reboot to check this is working once done.

 ## Configure gnome tweaks and extensions

 Go to https://extensions.gnome.org/ (with firefox), install the extension and install the following: